drogue-iot/esp8266-at-driver/README.md

 ## Examples

-See [examples/linux](examples/linux) for an example that works in a Linux environment.
+See [examples/std](examples/std) for an example that works in a STD environment.